-- EAD must be issued by the U.S. Citizenship and Immigration Services (USCIS) in the C33 category
+- The EAD must be issued by the U.S. Citizenship and Immigration Services (USCIS) in the C33 category.

 Other DACA Home Loan Options

-More options are likely to be added as other organizations update their policies, especially in light of changing presidential administrations and political sentiments.
-Currently, however, here is a list of all mortgage options for those in the DACA program.
+More options are likely to be added as other organizations update their policies.
+However, here is a current list of all mortgage options for those in the DACA program.

-Previously, conventional loans through private lenders were the only options for DACA recipients who wanted to take on a mortgage to buy a home, but this option is and still can be tricky.
+Previously, conventional loans through private lenders were the only options for DACA recipients who wanted to take on a mortgage to buy a home, but this option can be tricky.

 Requirements and restrictions will vary from lender to lender, and it can be difficult for a DACA recipient to know if they’ve been approved or not.
 For those who want a conventional loan, it’s best to consult with a lender who has experience working with DACA recipients.